redklouds/ClearCacheApp/README.md

 # ClearCacheApp

-Application Built in go to clear your IE cache, just for fun
+Application to clear your IE cache as well as USD Cache